qrtl/mi7-custom/account_invoice_validate_send_email/readme/CONFIGURE.rst

 Go to *Accounting > Settings > Management > Payment Terms*, open a payment term and select 'Not Auto-send Invoice' in case the invoices with the payment term should be outside the scope of the email notification despite the workflow process settings.

+Go to *Settings > Users > companies*, open your company information page and select a favorable template from 'Invoice Email Template'.
+Recommending 'Invoice - Send by Email' template fills your company name automatically.